 - Choose one:

-At the left, you can see the top-level organizational unit and any parent or child organizational units appear.
+On the left, you can see the top-level organizational unit and any parent or child organizational units.

 - At the left, select the organizational unit.